 10. Moroccan Cilantro

-This variety has less flavorful leaves, and they are said to have a milder cilantro flavor and a little more citrus flavor.
+This variety has less flavorful leaves, which are said to have a milder cilantro flavor and a little more citrus flavor.

 11. Culantro